Sustainability in Hotels: Creating a Greener Future for Hospitality

 Guest involvement and awareness

 Educating and getting buy-in from guests is an important step in becoming more sustainable.
 Fortunately, 43% of travelers say that they are knowledgeable about sustainability.
-This increases the likelihood that they’ll understand the importance of your commitment to sustainability and commend you for it.
+This increases the likelihood that they’ll understand the importance of sustainability in the hospitality industry.

 Before and at the start of your guests’ stays, it’s a good idea to let them know about your sustainability initiatives and how they can contribute during their stay.
 This could be done via a welcome letter or in-room signage.